autowarefoundation/autoware/planning/planning_debug_tools/Readme.md

 ## For other use case (experimental)

-To see behavior velocity planner's internal plath with lane id add below example value to behavior velocity analayzer and set `is_publish_debug_path: true`
+To see behavior velocity planner's internal plath with lane id add below example value to behavior velocity analyzer and set `is_publish_debug_path: true`

 ```lua
 crosswalk ='/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/debug/path_with_lane_id/crosswalk/debug_info'